Entanglement Entropy and Thermal Phase Transitions from Curvature Singularities: Holographic Entanglement Entropy

 For $\nu=1$, we know that the base of the smooth surface is bounded from above.
-This follows from the direct calculations of linear dilaton geodesics in section \ref{se:geodesics} and from application of the condition \eqref{eq:HEEcond2} from the viewpoint of the general warped metric.
-The upper bound is {$\frac{\pi L}{\eta r_b (d-1)}$}.
+This follows from the direct calculations of the area in section~\ref{se:surfaces_Mnu}, and from the application of condition~\eqref{eq:HEEcond2} from the viewpoint of the general warped metric: the upper bound is {$\frac{\pi L}{\eta r_b (d-1)}$}.
 There is thus necessarily a phase transition, which happens to occur precisely at this value.
-Using the explicit formula for the linear dilaton geodesic length \eqref{eq:LD_distance}, we find that $S^{\nu=1}_A$ experiences a discontinuity in its second derivative.
+Using the explicit formula for the linear dilaton geodesic length \eqref{eq:Area_LD}, we find that $S^{\nu=1}_A$ experiences a discontinuity in its second derivative.
 Therefore there is a \textit{second order} phase transition in the HEE.

 For $\nu>1$ we observe that the base of the geodesics is bounded and that a doubling of the geodesics occurs.
 From the viewpoint of the general metric, we understand that this phenomenon is a consequence of the curvature singularity that truncates space, see section \ref{se:PT_boundary}.
 The phase transition occurs when the area of the smaller smooth surface crosses the area of the square surface.
-We find that this occurs approximately at {$L_A \simeq \frac{2 L}{\eta(\nu^2 + d-2)r_b}$}.
-The first derivative is discontinuous, hence the HEE experiences a \textit{first order} phase transition.
-The behavior of the areas and of the transition resembles the ones obtained in stringy setups in \cite{Klebanov:2007ws,Jokela:2020wgs,Jokela:2023lvr,Fatemiabhari:2024aua}.
-In short, the curvature singularity at finite conformal distance implies a HEE first order phase transition.
+We find that this occurs approximately at {$L_A \simeq \frac{2 L}{\eta(\nu^2 + d-2)r_b}$}.\,\footnote{ Notice that this condition depends on the $\frac{\eta r_b L_A}{L}$ combination.
+This implies that an alternative way to reach the saturation behavior described in \eqref{eq:Smax} is to increase $r_b$ at fixed $L_A$.
+Namely, for $\nu<1$, taking large $r_b$ implies $r_b\gg r_0$, which is the limit computed in \eqref{eq:Deltas_r0small}.
+For $\nu>1$, taking large $r_b$ implies that the square surface necessarily dominates since $L_A \gg \frac{2L}{\eta(\nu^2 + d-2) r_b}$ in that limit.
+Therefore in both cases we have $S=S_A^{\rm max}$. } The first derivative is discontinuous, hence the HEE experiences a \textit{first order} phase transition.
+In short: \begin{mdframed}[style=EqFrame]